back to overview

 ## Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
 NA's

-We can now add to this table further indices of functional diversity.
+We can now add to this dataframe also other indices of functional diversity.

 # Functional dispersion